Feyenoord

 1963, thousands travelled from Rotterdam by boat to Lisbon for the European Cup

 leg.
-In 1965 De Trots van Zuid (The Pride of South) won the Eredivisie as well
+In 1965, De Trots van Zuid, meaning the Pride of South, won the Eredivisie as well

 repeated in 1968-69.
 The Beker was lifted with victory over PSV after a replay.